willwright/gitrelease-py/docs/_docs/installation.md

 ```

 #### gitrelease
-Download the latest executable from the source below.
+Download the latest executable from the source above.

 Run the executable directly